Credit, News, & Questions

 - Credit for this poster goes to Tami of the Creators Faction.

-- Artisan research will be available alongside this event.
+- The Oculus Branch will also be releasing alongside this event.

 - Is there really such a thing as “free will”, or are we all merely puppets of the universe?
 If there is free will, how would you describe it?

 Which dragon, if any, will you be breeding this event?Which level are you going to this event?

 - You can give your perspective of this question, but I’ll give mine.
 I must warn you, it’s a bit ornate.

 I don’t generally shun people who choose to believe in “free will”, but through all of my browsing in the past, there has been a revelation made to me that has smeared my view of what “free will” truly is.
 And believe me, I’m not gullible; I merely have a lot of curiosity, which is natural for a human.

 There’s this nifty and compelling little doctrine, called determinism, that basically holds that each person’s action is a predetermined occurrence, and that none of our actions are fully determined by our own minds, condemned to being products external to “the will”.
 Frankly, having been introduced to this principle, I find it difficult now to state something a person (such as myself) does as being a product of “free will”, or even to use the phrase, “at will” or the word, “willingly” when referring to an action, and I honestly don’t think it’s foolish to place faith in.
 Then again, I also find it to be a puzzling concept overall, and even my view of it—of “free will” and all it stands for—isn’t complete.
 But I, like everyone else, try my best with what I know.